-All governors will have an enhanced DBS check without barred list information.
-They will have an enhanced DBS check with barred list information if working in regulated activity.
 All governors will also have a section 128 check (as a section 128 direction disqualifies an individual from being a maintained school governor).

 Staff working in alternative provision settings

 Where we place a pupil with an alternative provision provider, we obtain written confirmation from the provider that they have carried out the appropriate safeguarding checks on individuals working there that we would otherwise perform.